 This way you know you won’t have any surprise costs when you land and start your travels.
 Check what’s available for your time in Costa Rica:

-Costa Rica Rental Car Travel Guide:
+Costa Rica Rental Car Guide

-- Requirements for Renting a Car in Costa Rica
+- Rental requirements for Costa Rica

-- Estimated Cost of Transportation: 2-week trip in Costa Rica
+- Mandatory insurance in Costa Rica

 - Is 4-wheel drive necessary in Costa Rica?

-- Tips for Driving in Costa Rica
+- Tips for driving in Costa Rica

 Why you should rent a car in Costa Rica

-1. It’s relatively cheap
+1. It’s affordable

 We expected renting a car to be expensive, but as we found out, it is actually cheaper than taking direct shuttles between popular destinations.

-2. You can see more hidden gems
+2. Access hidden gems

 Costa Rica is a very touristy country, and the only way to escape the crowds is to venture off the typical tourist trail.
 Usually these places can be difficult to get to if you don’t have your own vehicle.